cschneider/Karaf-Tutorial/tasklist-ds/README.md

 In this tutorial we reimplement the TaskService example using declarative services (DS).
 Aries JPA 2 is used to bring jpa support to DS.
-The eclipsesource jax-rs-connector is used to export an annotated class as REST servoce.
+The eclipsesource jax-rs-connector is used to export an annotated class as REST service.

 The tutorial skips details about DataSource creation and the model bundle as they are exactly the same as in the blueprint example.